univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

 This example defines a so called *flavor*.
 A flavor defines a new name, description and icon for the same UMC module.
-This can be used to show several virtual modules in the overview of the web front end.
+This can be used to show several virtual modules in the overview of the web frontend.
 Additionally, the flavor is passed to the UMC server with each request i.e. the UMC module has the possibility to act differently for a specific flavor.